amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 **Postmortem**

 Having your baby called ugly really sucks.
-Having a barage of 1 star reviews come at you really sucks.
+Having a barrage of 1 star reviews come at you really sucks.
 You build something you put your heart and soul into, and then without even giving what you created an honest shot, they put their 1 star review and delete it calling you a